drjingma/drjingma.github.io/team/_posts/2024-03-01-paizhexie.md

 ---
 layout: member
 title: Paizhe Xie
-position: Research Assistant
+position: PhD student
-institute: University of Washington
+institute: Washington University
 handle: Paizhe Xie
-email: paizhe@uw.edu
+email:
 twitter:
 github:
 scholar:
 image: /assets/images/team/Paizhe_Xie.jpg
 cv:
-alum: false
+alum: true
 web: www.linkedin.com/in/paizhe-xie-14a2a3260/
 field:
 ---

-Paizhe is a Master student in the [Department of Statistics](https://stat.uw.edu/about-us/people/paizhe-xie) at the University of Washington.
-He is currently working on regression analysis of compositional data.
+Paizhe was a Master student RA in Ma Lab from 2024-2025.
+He graduated from the master program in the Department of Statistics at the University of Washington.
+He is currently a PhD student in Statistics and Data Science at Washington University in St. Louis.